 Welcome to the Centre for the History of Medicine

 The Centre is part of the Economic and Social History subject area within the School of Social and Political Sciences in the College of Social Sciences.
-We also have close ties with the Institue of Health and Wellbeing.
-It is based in the historic Lilybank House, one of the first building to be contstructed on Gillmorehill.
+We also have close ties with the Institute of Health and Wellbeing.
+It is based in the historic Lilybank House, one of the first building to be constructed on Gilmorehill.
 It retains many features dating from its redesign by the Scottish architect Alexander 'Greek' Thomson in the 19th centuary.

 As well as the outstanding facilities of University of Glasgow Library and Archives and Special Collections, our researchers also have access to rich archival materials held locally by Royal College of Physicians and Surgeons of Glasgow, the Greater Glasgow Health Board, and Glasgow City Archives.
 Libraries and Archives elsewhere in Scotland are also easily accessible.

 Centre for the History of Medicine Annual Report 2015